rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/triggering-aws-ecs-deployments-via-github-codepipeline-and-ecr.md

 We tell CodeDeploy to deploy to all ECS containers at the same time, using a blue-green strategy.
 This mean that new containers will be created and bought up, then once they are determined to be ready, we have 1 hour to cancel the deployment before the old containers are removed and the newly-deployed ones take their place.
 During this time, the old containers are drained and all new connections are routed to the new containers.

 If there is any failure during the deployment (such as the containers crashing), the deployment is terminated and rolled back to the previous state.
-In this way, we have zero-downtime deployments and therefore don't need to schedule them out-of-hours.
+In this way, we have zero-downtime deployments and therefore don’t need to schedule them out-of-hours.
 This strategy is enabled by creating two target groups for our load balancer (one for blue, one for green).

 ## Bringing it all together with CodePipeline